neoforged/Documentation/docs/entities/data.md

 ```

 :::danger
-While the compiler will allow you to use a class other than the owning class as the first parameter in `SynchedEntityData#defineId()`, this can and will lead to hard-to-debug issues and as such should be avoided.
+While the compiler will allow you to use a class other than the owning class as the first parameter in `SynchedEntityData#defineId()`, doing so can and will lead to hard-to-debug issues and, as such, is to be avoided at all costs.
+(This also includes adding fields via mixins or similar methods.)
 :::

 We must then define default values in the `defineSynchedData` method, like so: